edubart/nelua-lang/docs/pages/libraries.md

 Destroys a string freeing its memory.

-When GC is enabled this does nothing, because string references can be shared with GC enabled.
-This should never be called on string literals.
+This must never be called on string literals.

 ### string.copy